Untitled Consciousness Project

 In the London Times classified section, a British family is advertising the rental of a cozy bedroom within their spacious flat.

-Once a week applicants are invited into the home to be interviewed and the chosen tenant mysteriously disappears – perhaps because their eldest daughter is a closet sociopath or because their youngest son is a portal to another dimension.
+Once a week applicants are invited into the home to be interviewed and the chosen tenant mysteriously disappears―perhaps because their eldest daughter is a closet sociopath or because their youngest son is a portal to another dimension.

-Extraordinary events are everyday in this satirical homage to the best of British TV.
+Extraordinary events are everyday in this satirical homage to the best (and worst) of British TV.
 FLAT brings together the talents of ten actors and eleven writers to present twelve episodes of this trans-media sitcom back-to-back in one hour.